Skip to main content

 The research will help to shape and develop understandings of ‘racialisation’ in the UK by providing valuable data on how colourism operates and how it affects secondary school-aged people in the UK.
 It will have a significant impact on promoting equality and social justice in schools, the media and amongst policymakers and the general public.
 The pathways to this impact will include collaborations with NGOs.

-The research team will also work with teachers to produce a single-session intervention on colourism for schools for students in Key Stage 3 (aged 11 to 14).
-In London, Bristol and Manchester freelance artists will be hired to work with students who are in years 7-9 on artworks inspired by narratives on colourism from the research, which will feature in exhibitions.
-We will disseminate the research through an event at each of the six participating schools.
+The research team will also work with schools and young people to produce a three-session intervention on colourism for schools for students in Key Stage 3/4 (years 9 and 10).
+In London and Bristol freelance artists will be hired to work with students who are in years 7-9 on artworks inspired by narratives on colourism from the research, which will feature in exhibitions.
+We will disseminate the research through events at participating schools.

 We will also produce a policy briefing in conjunction with KCL’s Policy Institute highlighting the research findings and outlining steps policymakers can take to ensure that colourism and its effects are recognised.